 11.)
 “Lightly” – Digimon Savers Movie Ending Theme

 In addition to putting some long lost songs back in-print, this release also features some exclusive tunes.
 Tracks 09 & 11 on disc one and tracks 04 & 08 on disc two are newly-recorded cover versions performed by series veteran Ai Maeda (otherwise known as “AiM”).
 This is the second DiGiMONMUSiC release in a row for which Ai Maeda has contributed new content (the first being 2013’s “Ending Best Aimer” album).

 We’ve added an entry for this release on our “Multiverse Albums” page.
-We’ll be sure to post any updates and better versions of the cover artwork when they become available.
+We’ll be sure to post any updates as they become available.